mayo/oyam.ca/content/blog/2013/01/waking-up.md

 ---
+taxonomies:
-type: quote
+  type: [quote]
-created: !!timestamp '2013-01-05 23:11:00 -8'
+date: 2013-01-05 23:11:00-08:00
+extra:
   author: Alan Watts
 ---
-Waking up to who you are requires letting go of who you imagine yourself to be.
+> Waking up to who you are requires letting go of who you imagine yourself to be.